Moraine Lake Parking: Changes You Need To Know

 Is Moraine Lake Really That Great?

-We despise touristy places.
-We avoid crowded hikes like the plague and generally stay home on weekends.
+We’re not fans of touristy places.
+We avoid crowded hikes like the plague and generally stay home and work on weekends.
 Moraine Lake is probably the most visited location in Western Canada, and we still treasure every visit.

 The scenery is astounding, and the tranquility of the place descends on every visitor.
 Staggering peaks reach for the sky and flank a turquoise-blue lake surrounded by pine trees.
 Its grandeur and wonder inhale the hum of its crowds and leave almost every visitor speechless.